ferrous-systems/wasm-training-2022/book/src/tutorial/cli/image-filters.md

 ✅ Build and run this to make sure it works as expected.

-✅ Next we need a dependency to handle image manipulation.
+✅ Now add a dependency to handle image manipulation.
 The image filters are readily available in the [`rustagram2`](https://crates.io/crates/rustagram2) crate.
 Add the `rustagram2` crate as a dependency in `rustagram/Cargo.toml`

 ```toml